 Psychologist and Program Manager for Weiland Health Initiative at Stanford University

 Every therapist has a theoretical orientation – a specific therapeutic perspective and approach often obtained during graduate studies and enhanced over the course of their professional work.
-My theoretical orientation is “integrative,” which draws from several therapy models, including cognitive-behavioral, psychodynamic (or insight-oriented), relational, mindfulness and humanistic approaches, to tailor treatment to each client, couple, and partner based on their presenting concerns and their therapeutic goals.
+My theoretical orientation is “integrative,” which draws from several therapy models, including cognitive-behavioral, psychodynamic (or insight-oriented), relational, somatic, mindfulness and humanistic approaches, to tailor treatment to each client, couple, and partner based on their presenting concerns and their therapeutic goals.
 For couple and multiple-partner therapy, my work is informed through the Gottman Method and Emotionally Focused Therapy.